-There are so many different, wonderful ways to feed your baby and if exclusively pumping is part of your family’s feeding journey, we hope that our stories, tips and tricks will be helpful in supporting you on your journey!
+There are so many beautiful ways to feed your baby, and if exclusively pumping is part of your family’s feeding journey, I hope my story, tips, and tricks will help support you on your journey!

 Why do you exclusively pump?

-Poppy made the decision for me and, looking back, it’s exactly what our family needed!
+Poppy decided for me and, looking back, it’s exactly what our family needed!

 Poppy had a posterior tongue tie and a lip tie.
 She also has a high palate.
-The combination of the three made it impossible for her to create suction at the top of her mouth to properly latch.
-We had her tongue and lip ties revised when she was 1 week old which gave her the ability to create suction.
+The combination made it impossible for her to create suction at the top of her mouth to properly latch.
+We had her tongue and lip ties revised when she was 1 week old, allowing her to create suction.
 However, she really liked the immediate gratification of the bottle and had no interest in sucking hard enough or long enough to induce a letdown while breastfeeding.
-Continuing to try to force breastfeeding would have been a very tedious, stressful and un-enjoyable process for both me and Poppy.
+Continuing to try to force breastfeeding would have been a very tedious, stressful, and un-enjoyable process for both me and Poppy.
 She’s our perfect, lazy baby.
 (Which I mean in the most loving and endearing way possible!)

-Because I’m fortunate to have a good supply and have figured out how to pump efficiently, I decided to exclusively pump until it becomes stressful and/or my supply drops.
-When that happens, I’ll switch to formula.
-I already have formula on hand at home so there’s one less decision to make.
+Because I’m fortunate to have a good supply and have figured out how to pump efficiently, I decided to exclusively pump until it became stressful and/or my supply dropped.
+When that happened, I switched to formula.
+I made sure to have the formula on hand at home ahead of time so it was one less decision to make.

-Using bottles and pumping have given our family of 5 so much flexibility.
-I feel like I’m able to be present with all 3 of my kids.
-Poppy’s weight gain has been fantastic.
-We know exactly how much milk she’s taking and, when she started sleeping through the night at 6-7 weeks, were totally comfortable because we knew she was getting enough calories during the day.
-Yes, it’s a lot of work and parts to clean, but it’s been my most enjoyable and least stressful feeding experience.
+Using bottles and pumping gave our family of 5 so much flexibility.
+I was able to be present with all 3 of my kids.
+Poppy’s weight gain was been fantastic.
+We know exactly how much milk she took, and when she started sleeping through the night at 6-7 weeks, we were totally comfortable because we knew she was getting enough calories during the day.
+Yes, it’s a lot of work and parts to clean, but it was my most enjoyable and least stressful feeding experience of the 3.

-I have used 3 different pumps with each of my 3 children.
+I used 3 different pumps with each of my 3 children.

 Important: Health insurance covers breast pumps!!
 Make sure you take advantage of this.
 Even if they don’t offer the pump you want, they will often subsidize other models.

-My two priorities are suction strength and portability.
-The Baby Buddha pump that I am using now is small but mighty and my favorite of the pumps I’ve tried.
+My two priorities were suction strength and portability.
+The Baby Buddha pump that I used with Poppy is small but mighty and my favorite of the pumps I’ve tried.
 It can be “hacked” to work with all flange models and collection cups.
-It comes with its own flanges too, but I was used to my Spectra flanges and decided to just keep using those with the Baby Buddha.
-I also use Freemie Collection Cups with the Baby Buddha when I am on the go because the cups just tuck into my bra and the tubing can be hidden under my shirt.
+It also comes with its own flanges, but I was used to my Spectra flanges and decided to keep using those with the Baby Buddha.
+I also used Freemie Collection Cups with the Baby Buddha when I was on the go because the cups just tucked into my bra, and the tubing could be hidden under my shirt.

-Now that she’s bigger, it’s harder to pump and feed at the same time because there’s less space available between my chest and her legs.
+Once she got bigger, it was harder to pump and feed simultaneously because there was less real estate between my chest and her legs.

-I’m an early riser, so I pump right when I wake up, before anyone else is awake for the day.
-It’s my best pump of the day in terms of production and makes mornings much less stressful as we’re trying to feed everyone breakfast and get them off to school.
+I’m an early riser, so I would pump right when I woke up before anyone else was awake for the day.
+It was my best pump of the day in terms of production and made mornings much less stressful as we were trying to feed everyone breakfast and get them off to school.

-I work full-time and Poppy is with a nanny during the day, so I try to pump around the times she feeds.
-It’s not always perfect, but consistency keeps my supply stable!
-My last pump of the day is after the kids go to bed.
+I work full-time, and Poppy was with a nanny during the day, so I tried to pump around the times she fed.
+It was not always perfect, but consistency kept my supply stable!
+My last pump of the day was after the kids went to bed.

-How do you prepare bottles (e.g. fresh milk or previously pumped)?
+How did you prepare bottles (e.g., fresh milk or previously pumped)?

-All of my pumped milk gets combined in the fridge in a large pitcher.
-The combined pitcher of milk makes her bottles for the next day.
-After I pump in the morning, I make all of her bottles for that day.
-I’ll freeze leftover milk every 4-5 days.
+All my pumped milk was combined in the fridge in a large pitcher.
+The combined pitcher of milk made her bottles for the next day.
+After I pumped in the morning, I made all of her bottles for that day.
+I froze leftover milk every 4-5 days.